lukemun/context-ledger/README.md

 - 📊 **Multiple Triggers**: Works with pull requests, releases, and manual workflow dispatch
 - 🎯 **Flexible Configuration**: Supports custom changelog paths, target names, and versioning strategies

-## 📦 Common Use Cases

-- **Keep LLMs in sync with your codebase**: Maintain a canonical changelog that becomes the model's source of truth for context.
-Ideal for AI-assisted code review, agents, and RAG pipelines.
-- **Automated release notes**: Trigger on `release: published` to generate human‑readable notes for changelogs and GitHub Releases.
-- **Monorepo per-package changelogs**: Run in a matrix to append entries only to packages that changed.
-- **Compliance and audit trails**: Preserve an append‑only ledger of changes with PR‑linked provenance and one‑click suggestions.
-- **Docs-as-code workflows**: Ensure product and API docs stay aligned with actual shipped changes.
-- **Faster onboarding for new engineers and contractors (founder benefit)**: Give an LLM the precise, up‑to‑date context to answer “how does this work?” based on real, recent changes.
-Reduce ramp‑up time without long knowledge dumps.
-- **Sales enablement with up‑to‑date product information**: Keep customer‑facing docs, release summaries, and collateral aligned with what actually shipped so sales can speak confidently and accurately.

 ## 🚀 Quick Start